Ube jam, also known as ube halaya, halayang ube, or Filipino jam, is a traditional Filipino dessert made using purple yam.

 Purple Yam vs Purple Sweet Potato vs Taro

-- Purple yam (ube) and Okinawan purple sweet potatoes have almost identical shapes, outer skin texture (some are dark brown and some lighter brown) and flesh color (both come in vivid purple flesh).
-And from what I read online, both are said to taste very much the same too.
+- Purple yam (ube) and purple sweet potatoes (like the Okinawan sweet potatoes) have almost identical shapes, outer skin texture (some are dark brown and some lighter brown) and flesh color (both come in vivid purple flesh).
+In terms of taste, both have a similar sweet, slightly earthy and nutty flavor with subtle differences.

 - Taro has a completely different outer skin (dark brown) and has an almost white interior with very light purple spots.
-In fact, it is what we call 'keladi' in Malay (in Malaysia) or 'yam' in English.
+It is easily distinguishable from purple yam.

 ❤️Why you will love this recipe

-- This delicious recipe is packed with delicious ube flavor and has a beautiful deep purple color.
+- It is packed with delicious ube flavor and has a beautiful deep purple color, all naturally derived from ube.

 📋Ingredients

-- Ube (Purple Yam) - this is the key ingredient.
-This recipe requires fresh and uncooked purple yam.
+- Ube (purple yam) - this is the key ingredient.
+This recipe requires fresh, uncooked purple yam.
+You can also use frozen grated yam, however, the cooking method will differ slightly.
+See 'How to Make' section below.

-- Full fat coconut milk - contributes to the delicious creaminess of the ube halaya.
+- Full fat coconut milk - contributes to the rich and delicious coconut flavor of the ube halaya.

 - Butter - I use salted butter, but unsalted butter will also work fine for this recipe.